Sakhawat2/Advanced_webdev/Fianl Project/1_Definition_and_Planning.md

 # Project phase 1 - Definition and planning

+An application where users can add, categorize, and view expenses.
+It could include features like filtering by date or category and generating reports.

 #### **1. User Personas**
 To better understand the target audience, we define two key user personas:
 1. **Young Professional**